 Adventures To Take

-Paddle Boarding On The Hooch – Just a short drive from the city and you feel like you’re in a different part of the state.
+Just a short drive from the city and you feel like you’re in a different part of the state.
 You can rent paddle boards or kayaks to spend an afternoon on the water.
 A popular summer weekend activity is to float the hooch.
 This is when you get your friends together, a few good floaties and a cooler of beer and snacks and float down.

 Civil Rights Museum